netizer/lamb-rb/README.md

 ## Community

 If you feel like taking a look at the code or playing with it, or sending a PR would be fun, that's great :-) I'll do my best to make that experience as nice for you as possible.
-A good startting pointt to play with Forestt and with Lamb is tto follow the instructions in https://github.com/netizer/forest-utils
+A good startting pointt to play with Forest and with Lamb is tto follow the instructions in https://github.com/netizer/forest-utils